lcmenaia/mvp-android-example/README.md

 # MVP Android Example

-Android short example on how to start a MVP based application.
+Android short example on how to start a MVP based application.asdadasd